CassidyMabey/ollama-model-gui/README.md

 ## Configuration Options

-There are no real configuration options for the entire project, instead there are optional ones such as the
+There are no real configuration options for the entire project, instead there are optional ones such as the mongo DB api url where you can link a database to store user information.
+Besides this, everything else works without a config as prompts and other optimisations are already written.

 ## Contributing Guidelines